-3 See: The Broadcasting (Amendment) (EU Exit) Regulations 2019.
+&lt;sup>4 See: The Broadcasting (Amendment) (EU Exit) Regulations 2019.

-4 See paragraphs 3.3 to 3.5 below for further information on Ofcom's approach to European works policy.
+&lt;sup>5 See paragraphs 3.3 to 3.5 below for further information on Ofcom's approach to European works policy.

-- 2.7 Section 368CB(3) of the Act clarifies that these obligations do not apply in relation to any period throughout which: - a) the service has a low turnover or a low audience; or - b) it is impracticable or unjustified for the requirements to apply because of the nature or theme of the service. - 2.8 Section 368CB(4) of the Act sets out that the second of these exemptions (i.e. where it is impracticable or unjustified) is at Ofcom's discretion. - 2.9 Section 368CB(7) of the Act clarifies that "programmes" in the context of the 30% quota requirement does not include advertisements, news programmes, sports events, games, teletext services or teleshopping. - 2.10 Of com has a duty to take steps to secure providers' compliance with the requirements, including: - a) the power to demand information6; and - b) the power to issue an enforcement notification and/or impose a financial penalty of up to 5% of a provider's annual turnover or £250,000, whichever is greater7.
+- b) it is impracticable or unjustified for the requirements to apply because of the nature or theme of the service. - 2.8 Section 368CB(4) of the Act sets out that the second of these exemptions (i.e. where it is impracticable or unjustified) is at Ofcom's discretion. - 2.9 Section 368CB(7) of the Act clarifies that "programmes" in the context of the 30% quota requirement does not include advertisements, news programmes, sports events, games, teletext services or teleshopping. - 2.10 Of com has a duty to take steps to secure providers' compliance with the requirements of including: - a) the power to demand information; and - b) the power to issue an enforcement notification and/or impose a financial penalty of up to 5% of a provider's annual turnover or £250,000, whichever is greater.